SBNSoftware/SBNSoftware.github.io/sbndaq_oldwiki/SBND_DAQ_GettingStarted.md

  Type ./run to  start the run and type ./stop to stop the run

  The data will magically appear in /daq/scratch/data/.
 It is suggested to make a directory for your data here and move it there at the end of the day each day.

+ (3) setup - specified in knownboardreaders.txt
+ pmtx02 boardreader is on sbnd-pds03
+ crt board readers are on sbnd-pds05
+ WR board reader is on sbnd-clk01
+ PTB board reader is on sbnd-ptb01

  ------------------
  How to debug things when the DAQ crashes. . . in the window where the DAQInterface was running, look through the output to the screen for something like this